Mukesh Haikerwal: Early life and education

 The child of Indian-born British citizens who were working for the UN in Nigeria, Haikerwal, born in Lucknow, India, was sent to a London boarding school at the age of six.
 In 1981, the year he started medical school in the English city of Leicester, his mother left for Australia to join his father who had migrated the year before.
-In 1990, Haikerwal, by then married, arrived in Melbourne and set up the Altona North Medical Practice where he still works.
+In 1990, Haikerwal, by then married, arrived in Melbourne and set up the Altona North Medical Practice where he worked until it was recently sold to a private equity firm.

 Medical career

 Haikerwal was employed for some time as a doctor at Leicester General Hospital.
 Haikerwal travelled to Australia in 1982 to visit his family and the country.
 Eight years later, he emigrated permanently and set up a general practice in Melbourne's western suburbs, where he still works.
 He is a professor in the School of Medicine at Flinders University and a director at Brain Injury Australia.
 In 2020, Haikerwal was appointed as an Honorary Enterprise Professor at The University of Melbourne taking a lead role as Clinical Chief Investigator in a research programme, Future Health Today which has the aim of detecting chronic disease earlier in people at risk.
+In 2025, Haikerwal sold his Altona North medical practice, and retired from general practice.